 - a tertiary qualification in computing, software engineering, information systems or business computing

-- a relevant industry-based certification with well-known companies such as Microsoft or Oracle
+- or a relevant industry-based certification with well-known companies such as Microsoft or Oracle

-- on-the-job training through internships and graduate recruitment programmes
+- or on-the-job training through internships and graduate recruitment programmes

-- experience in related entry-level IT roles such as IT helpdesk/support technician.
+- or experience in related entry-level IT roles such as IT helpdesk/support technician.

 You can also learn through online courses and tutorials, and work on your own projects.